FunnyPocketBook/AltioraBot/README.md

   "minIntroWords": 10,
   "noReactionText": "No one reacted :(",
-  "tieText": "The voting has been closed and there was a tie between", "winnerText": "The voting has been closed, the winner is" }
+  "tieText": "The voting has been closed and there was a tie between", "majorityText": "The voting has been closed, the winner is" }
 ```

 `^config -set key value` will let anyone with the permission "Manage Server" modify the configuration of the bot.
 ```
-^config -set noReactionText "updated text" minIntroWords 5 winnerText "you can also change multiple keys at once like this"
+^config -set noReactionText "updated text" minIntroWords 5 majorityText "you can also change multiple keys at once like this"
 ```